robrix/languages-all-the-way-down/README.md

   - analysis
   - repl

+  - systematization
+    - interpret effects into other effects
+    - automatically add logging to relevant sections of program

   - specific:
     - labelling is useful for more than just logging
     - logging & profiling are both instances of tracing